bmp0924/Predict-Future-Sales/README.md

 The second step is pre-processing.

-Third step, slpitting of data
+Third step, slpitting of data.

 Fourth and final step, Model training.